B4rtDC/MaxEntropyGraphs.jl/paper.md

 $\sim\!10^{-8}$ on the *maspalomas* food web.
 That agreement is a direct cross-package validation of correctness, with both solved to a matched $10^{-8}$ tolerance.
 The weighted models
-(UECM, CReM) are benchmarked against `NEMtropy`'s `ecm` and `crema` solvers in the same harness, with both implementations reproducing their imposed degree/strength sequences at comparable accuracy.
+(UECM, DECM, CReM) are benchmarked against `NEMtropy`'s `ecm`, `decm` and `crema` solvers in the same harness, with both implementations reproducing their imposed degree/strength sequences at comparable accuracy.

 The reciprocity-aware models are benchmarked against `NuMeTriS` [@numetris], the reference implementation accompanying @divece2024commodity, under the same